mrjithin/Takneek-10-Days-Over-Kanpur/README.md

 1) current charger → (intermediate chargers along get_charger_path) → depot charger → depot → charger path to professor → professor → nearest charger
 2) The waypoint list is converted to concrete grid coordinates (charger/depot/prof coordinates) and is stored in dronePath[i].

 3) Finally at every turn the drone either charges (if at a charger and not full), moves towards the next waypoint, performs a PICKUP depot (consuming 5 battery), or DROPOFF at prof (consuming 5 battery).
-Safety asserts check battery > 1 before issuing moves and >5 before pickup/dropoff.

 - **Battery Safety** - If battery is low, the drone is routed to the nearest charger and it charges the drone until it reaches maximum battery.

 ---
 ### Key Constants and Heuristics Used

-- **1480 and 740** which were the distance thresholds used in charger graph initialization and in feasibility filtering.
+- `Bmax-20` and `Bmax/2-10` which were the distance thresholds used in charger graph initialization and in feasibility filtering.
 These were the constants chosen to limit search and guarantee recharge paths.
 - Orders sorted by **(deadline - appear) * value** to prioritize high-value & flexible jobs.

 ---